dynamsoft-docs/label-recognition-docs/programming/android/user-guide.md

 ### Initialize the Dynamsoft Label Recognizer

-1. Create an instance of Dynamsoft Label Recognizer
+1. Initialize the license

     ```java
-    LabelRecognizer dlr = new LabelRecognizer();
-    ```

-2. Initialize the license

-    ```java
-    DMDLSConnectionParameters licenseInfo = new DMDLSConnectionParameters();

-    licenseInfo.organizationID = "200001";
-    dlr.initLicenseFromDLS(licenseInfo, new DLRDLSLicenseVerificationListener() {
+    LabelRecognizer.initLicense("DLS2eyJvcmdhbml6YXRpb25JRCI6IjIwMDAwMSIsInByb2R1Y3RzIjoyfQ==", new DLRLicenseVerificationListener() {
         @Override
-        public void DLSLicenseVerificationCallback(boolean isSuccess, Exception error) {
+        public void DLRLicenseVerificationCallback(boolean isSuccess, Exception error) {
             if(!isSuccess){
                 error.printStackTrace();
             }
         }
     });
     ```

     >Note:
     >- Network connection is required for the license to work.
-    >- If `organizationID` is specified as "200001", a 7-day trial license will be used by default in the sample.
+    >- "DLS2***" is a default 7-day trial license used in the sample.
-    >- If the license has expired, please request a trial license through the [customer portal](https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs).
+    >- If the license has expired, please request a trial license through the <a href="https://www.dynamsoft.com/customer/license/trialLicense?utm_source=docs" target="_blank">customer portal</a>.

+2. Create an instance of Dynamsoft Label Recognizer

+    ```java
+    LabelRecognizer dlr = new LabelRecognizer();
+    ```

 ### Recognizing and Output Results